openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/linux/index.md

 ## Install Linux Package

-Linux packages are currently available for the amd64 (x86_64) platform.
-There are [binaries available for ARM](#manual-installation), and packages are [coming soon](https://github.com/openziti/ziti-tunnel-sdk-c/issues/449).
+Linux DEB packages are currently available for the x86_64 and arm64 platforms and RPM packages are available for x86_64.
+Additionally, there are executable downloads available for arm/v7 (32bit) for [manual installation](#manual-installation).

 :::note
 It is not necessary to manually enroll the identity when using the RPM or DEB package.
 Just install the token in the identities directory and it will be enrolled when you start the daemon.